MiltonRen/BM2022_audio_project/README.md

 Set the volume level manually then run this: `sudo alsactl store`

 --------------------------------------------------------
-# TODO before the burn

 ## Sculpture
-[milton] fully assemble the sculpture
+fully assemble the sculpture
 - button
 - solar
 - light (battery leds)

 ## Supporting Hardware
-[milton] install a collar on the base of the pole, round plate with holes where you can bolt it on the ground - people may knock it over
+Install a collar on the base of the pole, round plate with holes where you can bolt it on the ground - people may knock it over

-[milton] how to prevent this from being stolen
+How to prevent this from being stolen

-[milton] modular design for swappable top solar panel but secure against wind etc.
+Modular design for swappable top solar panel but secure against wind etc.

 ## Gameday
-[milton] Make sure power solution works - test outside for 3+ days
+Make sure power solution works - test outside for 3+ days

 --------------------------------------------------------